Data Sources

 What is a Data Source?

-A Data Source is any storage location where you have digital content – files, emails, appointments, contacts, social media posts, IM/text messages etc. Some Data Sources are local – e.g. computer hard drives, phones, USB/flash storage devices, CDs, DVD, cameras, MP3 players etc. Others are remote – e.g. email accounts, cloud based file/photo storage accounts, social media accounts, web based calendars, text messaging accounts etc. Datamaton software applications can handle local as well as remote Data Sources.
+A Data Source is any storage location where you have digital content – files, emails, appointments, contacts, social media posts, text messages etc. Some Data Sources are local – e.g. computer hard drives, phones, USB/flash drives, cameras etc. Others are remote – e.g. email accounts, cloud based file or photo storage accounts, web based calendars, text messaging accounts etc. Datamaton software applications can handle local as well as remote Data Sources.

-Which Data Sources are supported by Datamaton Knit applications?
+Which local and cloud based Data Sources does Datamaton Knit support?

-Currently, all versions of Datamaton’s software applications support the following Data Sources:
+Currently, Datamaton’s software applications support the following Data Sources:

 • Local Computer Hard Drives: all computer hard drives assigned a drive letter by Windows (e.g. C:\, D:\ etc.).
 The drive manufacturer and connection type to the computer do not matter.